O Captain! My Captain! by Walt Whitman – Complete Poem Explanation | Summary & Analysis

 20. From fearful trip the victor ship comes in with object won;

-👉 The victorious ship returns after completing its dangerous mission successfully.
+👉 The victorious ship returns after completing its challenging mission and achieving the goal for which it had undertaken the dangerous voyage.

 21. Exult O shores, and ring O bells!

-👉 The poet tells the people on the shore to celebrate and ring the bells.
+👉 The poet tells the people on the shore to continue celebrating and ringing the bells because the nation has achieved victory.

 22. But I with mournful tread,